dmeulen/Arch_Root_on_encrypted_ZFS/README.md

 # WIP: Arch Linux - Root on ZFS with native encryption enabled

-Several documents can be found on the Internet about how to install Arch linux with root on ZFS.
-Most of the documents use the archzfs repo to do the actual installation.
-This works, but after installation you will get into trouble at some point in time.
-The archzfs repo is not always up to date with the kernels released in Arch linux.
-So I always end up moving to the regular `zfs-dkms` and `zfs-utils` packages which are provided through the AUR.

-This document describes how to install Arch Linux with root on ZFS on LUKS without the need of using archzfs.
+This document describes how to install Arch Linux with root on ZFS with native ZFS encryption.
 In the future I plan to automate most of the steps...

 ( Note: This document only applies to UEFI systems )